lxwulf/MOSAIQUE-DL/README.md

 ## Conclusion

 It was completely profitable!
 I learned alot about Python and also of course about Selenium.
-I think I would one or another Project in this direction.
+I think I would do one or another Project in this direction.

 ## Technician Documentation